 How to make a GIF on a Mac

 Turning a video clip into a shareable animated GIF — a reaction, a loop, a boomerang — shouldn't mean uploading your footage to a watermark-slapping website.
-Here's how to make a GIF on a Mac in seconds, 100% offline, with sharp colours and a small file (and even a boomerang), no account and no watermark — either by typing it in plain English or by clicking one lane.
+Here's how to make a GIF on a Mac in seconds, 100% offline, with sharp colours and a small file (and even a boomerang), no account — either by typing it in plain English or by clicking one lane.

 The fastest way: just ask